-Site Data Collection and Telemetry
+Data Collection and Telemetry

-Manual Snow Monitoring
+Manual Snow Measurements

 Snow courses are locations where manual snow measurements are taken during the winter season to determine the depth and water content of the snowpack.
 Snow courses are permanent locations and represent the snowpack conditions at a given elevation in a given area.

 Generally, snow courses are about 1,000 feet (300 meters) long and are situated in small meadows protected from the wind.
 They consist of a variable number of individual sample points, typically 5 to 10, which are evenly-spaced between points.

 Snow surveyors travel to snow courses using skis, over-snow machines, or helicopters.
 Once onsite, the surveyors use snow samplers at each sample point to measure the depth of the snowpack and then weigh the snow to determine the snow water equivalent.
 The data collected are then entered into the Water and Climate Information System database.